DavidKRichter/NYC-Rent-Forecasting-SARIMAX/README.md

 ## Business Problem

-Under these circumstances, renters can benefit from a reliable forecast of the direction the housing market will take over the coming months.
-If rents are expected to shoot up even more, then the best strategy for renters would be to lock in a new lease sooner rather than later.
-They would also be advised to try to lock in a longer term lease if it at all possible, even if it means paying a higher monthly rent.
+Under these circumstances, New York renters can benefit from a reliable forecast of the direction the housing market will take over the coming months.
+If rents are expected to shoot up even more, then the best strategy  would be to sign a new lease sooner rather than later.
+Renters would also be advised to try to lock in a longer term lease, even if it means paying a higher monthly rent.

-On the other hand, if rents are expected to fall or stabilize, renters should probably avoid longer term leases and, if possible, wait until prices bottom out before looking for a new apartment.
+On the other hand, if rents are expected to fall or stabilize, renters should avoid longer term leases at high prices points and, if possible, wait until prices fall before looking for a new apartment.

 ## Data and Modeling